rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 <strong>HTTPS Module</strong>

 - CONNECT proxy support for HTTPS.
 Now Luasec can be used to initiate a CONNECT tunnel to a HTTP proxy which enables the proxy to relay encrypted packets between Luasec and the final destination.
+This also works when redirects are enabled.
+While redirecting HTTPS->HTTPS or HTTP->HTTPS or HTTPS->HTTP(if the unsaferedirect paramter is set) it creates a new tunnel with the proxy for the new redirected destination.

-- Support for HTTPS redirects with an additional safeguard for preventing unsafe redirects from HTTPS->HTTP
+- Support for HTTPS redirects with an additional safeguard for preventing unsafe redirects from HTTPS->HTTP.
+This involves usage of the `unsaferedirect` paramter.

 - Merge HTTP module from luasocket into luasec thus unifying the HTTPS module.
 All the HTTP low level functions have been imported into luasec now.
+This was done to increase code reuse within the library.

-- Test server name indication so that it conforms to section 3.1 of rfc 3546 which can found <a href="https://www.ietf.org/rfc/rfc3546.txt">here</a>
+- Test server name indication so that it conforms to section 3.1 of rfc 3546 which can found <a href="https://www.ietf.org/rfc/rfc3546.txt">here</a>.

-- Documented all the new additions in the Wiki of my repo which can be found <a href="https://github.com/whoami-nr/luasec/wiki">here</a>
+More details and references can be found about this on the wiki page of my fork <a href="https://github.com/whoami-nr/luasec/wiki/Luasec-HTTPS-Module">here</a>.

 <strong>HTTP/2 Module</strong>